intel/neural-compressor/examples/onnxrt/nlp/onnx_model_zoo/BiDAF/quantization/ptq/README.md

 # Evaluate performance of ONNX Runtime(BiDAF)

-This example load a neural network for answering a query about a given context paragraph.
+This example loads a neural network for answering a query about a given context paragraph.
 It is converted from [ONNX Model Zoo](https://github.com/onnx/models) and confirm its accuracy and speed based on [SQuAD v1.1](https://rajpurkar.github.io/SQuAD-explorer/explore/1.1/dev/).

 ### Environment
 onnx: 1.12.0